web2solutions/dhx/docs/$dhx.dataDriver.md

 ### ToDo

+	- avoid to delete and rebuild entire database when server structure changes
-	- store bound and synced components on DB instead browser memory
+	- update record of synced components when editing a record on a table
+	- display javascript memory at control panel
+	- webmail
+	- text editor application
+	- File Explorer
 	- ability to add tables to existing databases (changing version)
 	- Full documentation
 	- Implement proxy class for server communication